dashu2410/HiringChallenges/Django/README.md

-## ReactJS challenge assignments for Wealth42
+## Django challenge assignments for Wealth42

 ### Introduction
 The goal of this challenge is to test your familiarity with concepts in Django.
 To read more about the recruitment process and open opportunities at Wealth42, click [here](http://bit.ly/w42-hiring)

-You can select any one of the stories mentioned in the [stories](../stories/) folder, and develop a ReactJS webapp for it.
+You can select any one of the stories mentioned in the [stories](../stories/) folder, and develop an API service using Django for it.

 ### Instructions